Title: | A 'DuckDB'-Backed Version of 'dplyr' |

 fallback_sitrep()

-prints the current settings for fallback logging and uploading,
+prints the current settings for fallback printing, logging,

 fallback_review()